 Sisal or Sisal-Like

-Sisal comes from the agave plant; the highest-quality fibers are from East Africa.
+Sisal comes from the agave plant; the highest-quality fibres are from East Africa.

-Sisal-like carpets are meant to imitate the look of sisal or other plant fibers and are made from wool or a synthetic.
+Sisal-like carpets are meant to imitate the look of sisal or other plant fibres and are made from wool or a synthetic.

 What to know: Sisal is strong (second only to wool).
 It is one of the more pricey plant fibers.
 Sisal is particularly prone to fading in direct sunlight and can be stained even by water.
 The Sisal-Like mimics are softer underfoot than the real thing, and they release stains better.
 However, many people prefer the appearance of real sisal.